Y-Ali/Powershell_Azure/readme.md

 14. This will create a resource group called projectresourcegroup, in the location eastus.

-15. Second, create a plan.
-In powershelgl type:
+15. To create a plan, In powershell type:

 	`az appservice plan create —name resourceplan —resource-group projectresourcegroup —sku FREE`